 Cold winter months tends to be the season to get chapped lips, and although it is a big contributor to our sad pouts, we cannot just blame the weather.

 There are several reasons why we may have dry, cracked lips, from lip-drying indoor heating to licking your lips too much.
-Let’s explore the 8 most common reasons we get chapped lips and what we can do to get them feeling lovely and soft again.
+Here we explore the most common reasons we get chapped lips and what we can do to get them feeling lovely and soft again.

 This cycle can continue sporadically or even become a regular thing if you don’t treat the problem that is causing it.